twobombs/thereminq-llama/README.md

 Download bin files through fetch-bins.sh and start container with nvdia-docker support
 --------

-start the container with default settings has ggml-alpaca-7b-q4 included in the image with llama.cpp as the driver
+start the container image with default settings it has ggml-alpaca-7b-q4 included in the image with llama.cpp as the driver

 docker run -v /[dowloadpath][model]/:/llama.cpp/models -it --rm twobombs/thereminq-llama